RononChen/ClockingApp/README.md

 # ClockingApp
-This is a clocking in-out jandroid application written with java
+This is a clocking in-out android application written with java